 Will a VPN help avoid Australia's data retention law?

 A VPN provides a great many privacy protections that we think everyone should take advantage of.
+This is especially true in Australia where a 2017 report found that in the previous 12 months, cybercrime rates had increased by 15% to 47,000 incidents.
 However, within the specific context of Australia’s 2015 data retention law, they won’t do much good.

-Torrenting copyrighted material is a crime in Australia, but there’s little enforcement.
+Torrenting copyrighted material is a crime in Australia, but there is little enforcement.
 It’s rare for copyright holders to successfully sue ISPs for torrenters’ identities, whom they can then request remuneration from using a practice called speculative invoicing.

-A “three-strikes” rule in which ISPs would notify torrenters on behalf of copyright holders was canned last year due to disputes over implementation costs.
+However, there have been attempts to crack down on torrenting with mixed success.
+A “three-strikes” rule in which ISPs would notify torrenters on behalf of copyright holders was canned in 2016 due to disputes over implementation costs.

 In 2016, a federal court in Australia ordered ISPs to block BitTorrent tracker sites including ThePirateBay, Torrentz, TorrentHound, IsoHunt and SolarMovie.
-These can still be accessed with any of the VPNs we listed above.
+This has proven to be somewhat effective as visits from Australia to these sites have dropped by 53%.
+This doesn’t take into account VPN users — the sites can still be accessed with any of the VPNs we listed above.

 Comparitech does not condone or encourage piracy.
 Please stick to legal torrents.